OreOliciouZ/MotD.md/Space Engineers.md

 * 4000 ingots of all available ingots

-* 15x Dark Matter Core Keys which will give you the ability to craft 3 of the Dark Matter Cores
+* 15x Dark Matter Core Keys

-* 2x Super Stargates placed on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished
+* 2x Super Stargates

 Choose this options only with incredible generous intentions